That's enough, we've talked enough!

 Why I can no longer hear the call for more female founders.

-"Sticky habits and deep-seated biases
+"Sticky habits" and deep-seated bias

-Dr. Sophie Chung, Founder Qunomedical
+Dr. Sophie Chung, founder of Qunomedical

-This then leads to our startup ecosystem remaining male-dominated.
+As a result, our start-up ecosystem remains male-dominated.
 That issues such as reintegration into the labor market after the birth of a child or the corresponding salary structures remain systemic hurdles for women.
-And that even in Berlin's Prenzlauer Berg district, where swimming against the tide is actually part of good manners, girls continue to be pretty and well-behaved while the little boys become brave and strong.
-We need to recognize these deep-seated biases at their core so that we can then eliminate them: By having women not only think or have a say in all decisions, but by getting men, as platitudinous as that sounds, on board.
-Because any initiative for more women on boards or in founder teams is doomed to failure if we don't bring the men who make the decisions along with us.
+And that even in Berlin's Prenzlauer Berg district, where swimming against the tide is actually good manners, girls continue to be pretty and well-behaved, while the little boys become brave and strong.
+We have to recognize these deep-seated biases at their core in order to be able to eliminate them: By not only giving women a say or a say in all decisions, but by getting men on board, as crude as that sounds.
+Because any initiative for more women on boards of directors or in founder teams is doomed to failure if we don't take the men who make the decisions with us.

-Trend-setting decisions and a leap of faith
+Trend-setting decisions and a "leap of faith"

 (Photo: Startbase)